KaburaJ/Booking-App/README.md

       ),
 ```

 The first is the definition of the ```body```.
 The ```Center``` widget is passed.
 It centers its child which in this case is the index of the list of icons on the bottom bar.
-Thus, in retrospect, each Icon in the bottom bar is assigned an index and the code snippet above centers each of these icons to provide an apealing feel.
+Thus, in retrospect, each Icon in the bottom bar is assigned an index and the code snippet above centers each of these icons to provide an apealing look.
 </br>